Spire.Office Knowledgebase Page 25 | E-iceblue

 export default App;

-• Load the Word file into the virtual file system using the wasmModule.FetchFileToVFS() method.
+• Fetch the Word file to the virtual file system (VFS) using the window.spire.FetchFileToVFS() method.

-• Load the Word document into the Document instance using the Document.LoadFromFile() method.
+• Load the Word document from the VFS using the Document.LoadFromFile() method.

 • JavaScript